 A strategy should be developed that will minimise the amount of land disturbed at any one time.
 The strategic approach to progressive rehabilitation of landforms and final decommissioning should be described.
 The methods to be used for the proposal, including backfilling, covering, re-contouring, topsoil handling and revegetation, should be described.

-Where waterways are proposed to be diverted, the impact on land use due to hydrology changes, both upstream and downstream, should be described.
-Also, the final drainage and seepage control systems and any long-term monitoring plans should be detailed.
+Where waterways are proposed to be diverted, the impact on land use due to hydrology changes, both upstream and downstream, should be described and any long-term monitoring plans should be detailed.
+The EIS should also describe: